Lifestyle | Health & Wellness

 Almonds:

 You have probably seen almonds listed on both high FODMAP food lists as well as low FODMAP lists.
-We think the Green Light amount of 10 whole almonds at 12 g is a generous amount for a snack or to be incorporated into a recipe, such as a pesto, streusel, cake, like our Clementine Almond Cake, scattered on savory dishes, candied, salted, etc.
+On the Monash app you will first see a big Red Light and might think, “Oh no, I can’t have almonds”!
+Not true!
+The Green Light amount of 10 whole almonds at 12 g is a generous amount for a snack or to be incorporated into a recipe, such as a pesto, streusel, cake, like our Clementine Almond Cake, scattered on savory dishes, candied, salted, etc.

 Celery: